 The benefits of mead are thought to come from its honey content.
-This traditional alcoholic beverage, also called honey wine, is usually consumed for its sweet taste.
+This alcoholic beverage is a traditional drink, also called honey wine, and is usually consumed for its sweet taste.
 But is mead really beneficial?
 Does the honey it contains offer any effective benefit?
 Here, we further understand what science says about mead, how to make it, and its potential health benefits and side effects.
 Read on.

 In This Article

 Mead is a traditional alcoholic beverage with an alcoholic percentage ranging from 8% and 18%.
 It is generally prepared by the alcoholic fermentation of diluted honey by using yeast.
 It is popular in Eastern Europe, and is also widely consumed in England, Germany, Ethiopia, and South Africa.

 Mead is believed to be the oldest consumed alcohol by humans, even before wine.
 In many places, mead is still homemade and is especially believed to have many therapeutic properties.
 Read to know more about the history of mead.